1986 Aloha Bowl

 The 1986 Aloha Bowl was a college football bowl game, played as part of the 1985–86 bowl game schedule of the 1986 NCAA Division I-A football season.
 It was the 5th Aloha Bowl.
-It was played on December 27, 1986, at Aloha Stadium in Honolulu, Hawaii.
-The game matched the Arizona Wildcats of the Pac-10 Conference against the North Carolina Tar Heels of the ACC Conference.
+It was played on December 27, 1986, at Aloha Stadium in Halawa, Hawaii.
+The game matched the Arizona Wildcats of the Pacific-10 Conference (Pac-10) against the North Carolina Tar Heels of the Atlantic Coast Conference (ACC).